tmarois/laravel-ads-sdk/README.md

 ### (3) For GoogleAds

+You will need your developer token, client id and client secret to continue.
+[Learn More](GoogleAds-Auth.md)

-*Follow the steps in the command line to generate a refresh token.*
+*Follow the steps in the command line to **generate a refresh token**.*

 Run `php artisan laravelads:token:generate --service=GoogleAds`